 According to Ngechu (2004), a population is a well-defined or set of people, services, elements, events, group of things or households that are being investigated.
 The population under study for identification and documentation of the current and previous development control tools used to guide and control physical development in Kitengela Town included all the National and County Government officials concerned with development control while that for investigation of development control regulations compliance level included all the developments within Kia Ngombe 'B' zone.
-The population under study for assessment of the factors affecting development control regulations compliance and effects of the compliance level included all the development's within the development's within the development's within the development's development control regulations compliance and effects of the compliance level included all the development's development's while that for determination of possible intervention measures for the effective development control regulations compliance of Kitengela Town included the National and County Government development control officials and the developers and residents of Kia Ngombe 'B' zone.
+The population under study for assessment of the factors affecting development control regulations compliance and effects of the compliance level included all the developers of the developments within Kia Ngombe 'B' zone and their respective occupants while that for determination of possible intervention measures for the effective development control regulations compliance of Kitengela Town included the National and County Government development control officials and the developers and residents of Kia Ngombe 'B' zone.

-The targeted population for this study included all persons over the age of 18 years (adults) residing in Kia Ngombe 'B' Zone in Kitengela Town, all the developments and their respective developers (or their representatives) within that zone and all National and County Government development control officials within the county.
+The targeted population for this study included all persons over the age of 18 years (adults) residing in Kia Ngombe 'B' Zone in Kitengela Town, all the developments and their respective developers (or their representatives) within that zone and all

+National and County Government development control officials within the county.
 This is justified by the fact that the way developments take place within the zone affects the area residents either directly or indirectly and therefore they are in a good position to describe the effects of the development control regulations compliance level (of the developments within their area of residence/business/work) to the urban spatial structure.
 The owners of developments within this zone (whether living there or not) are targeted since they are responsible for the way their developments take place in regard to development control regulations compliance hence will provide valuable information in regards to the factors affecting development control regulations compliance, the resultant effects and possible intervention measures.
 In addition, the developments within the zone are targeted since they will facilitate the investigation of planning standards and building regulations compliance level in regards to compliance to the permitted uses, plot settings, permitted structure types, permitted development with conditions and prohibited developments.
 The National and County Government development control officials within the county are also targeted due to their in depth understanding of the area's development control regulations as well as the previous and current development control tools used to guide and control development in Kitengela Town and the entire county in general.